 - Our library brochure is a handy guide to what you’ll find in the library, what you can access online, and how to borrow and return materials.

 What’s your interest?
-Classroom management, leadership, literacy, multiple intelligences, learning styles, special education or mentoring?
+Classroom management, leadership, literacy, social studies, outdoor education, special education or mentoring?
 The Margaret Wilson Library has extensive materials on all those topics and many more.

 You can access our full range of services from anywhere in Canada.
 We’re here to support your professional development whether you’re a new or experienced teacher.